gamemakero/budgetDeck/README.md

-# budgetDeck
+# Budget Deck
-Like the streamdeck but very cheap, and worse.
+Like the elgato streamdeck but cheaper, and worse.